saxix/django-excel-data-sync/README.rst

 Documentation
 -------------

-The full documentation is at https://xls-uploader.readthedocs.io.
+The full documentation is at https://excel_data_sync.readthedocs.io.

 Quickstart
 ----------

 Install ExcelDataSync::

-    pip install xls-uploader
+    pip install django-excel-data-sync

 Add it to your `INSTALLED_APPS`: